No. Your debt stays with the collection agency until you pay it off.

 Collection agencies may charge up to 26 percent of your debt amount.
 Debt includes tax, penalties, and interest.

 What this means is, if your unpaid debt (tax, penalties, interest) is $100, the most you would pay in collection fees is $26 (added to your debt).

 Collection agencies began adding their fees to the full debt amount on accounts we send to them after September 30, 2011.

-If a collection agency is already collecting your debt, you have fees added to your unpaid debt.
+If a collection agency is currently collecting your debt, you have fees added to your unpaid debt.

 Pay your debt in full once it's assessed.
 If you can't pay it in full—and we haven't sent your debt to a collection agency—set up a payment plan with us.
 As long as you make all of your payments on time, we won't send your debt to a collection agency.